hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## What's new?

+2022 Jul 07
+- Returned Frozen Cookies ticker messages (now less common)
+- Changed auto-cast behaviour: Frenzy minimum is only checked for FTHOF, more chances are taken to shorten debuffs, and sugar lumps are always taken

 2022 Jul 02
 - Completed the Shiny Wrinkler protection code so you can now keep your shinies.
 - Frozen Cookies will now buy upgrades that don't give an immediate CpS benefit such as Omelette, offline cookie production upgrades, and the Sacrificial rolling pins